-Management follows the development of the current Covid-19 health situation closely and the impact on our business and employees.
+Management follows the development of the current Covid-19 pandemic closely and the impact on our business and employees.

-We are following governmental guidelines throughout the world and adjusting our daily work and routines accordingly.
+We are following local authority guidelines throughout the world and adjusting our daily work and routines accordingly.

-As of May 2020, we have not experienced any material impact on our business or financial performance, however, Management acknowledges increased uncertainty related to global trade volumes and supplies, which may affect our activity level as the health situation develops.
-Furthermore, we have not seen any negative development in our customers' ability to pay or changes to our financing
+As of March 2021, we have not experienced any material impact on our business or financial performance, however, Management acknowledges increased uncertainty related to continued global trade volumes, flows and supplies, which may affect our activity level as the situation develops.
+Furthermore, we have not seen any material negative development in our customers' ability to pay or changes to our financing.